Joseph Kish

 Joseph Kish (June 14, 1899 – March 14, 1969) was an American set decorator.
-He won an Academy Award and was nominated for four more in the category Best Art Direction.
+He won an Academy Award for Best Art Direction for the film Ship of Fools and was nominated for four more in the category Best Art Direction.
 He worked on 130 films between 1942 and 1966.

 Selected filmography

 Kish won an Academy Award for Best Art Direction and was nominated for four more: